-Aside from the 3 main Jar sites and the Quarry its also possible to visit Jar site 16, Jar site 23, Jar Site 25 and Jar Site 52.
+Aside from the 3 main Jar sites and the Quarry, it’s also possible to visit Jar site 16, Jar site 23, Jar Site 25, and Jar Site 52.
 Plain of Jars site 52 is the largest, with nearly 400 jars, but it’s only possible to visit on foot.
 It is very rarely visited.
-Jar Site 52 is 45 kilometres from Phonsavan (it takes around an hour by car)near the village of Ban Thalin.
+Jar Site 52 is 45 kilometers from Phonsavan (it takes around an hour by car)near the village of Ban Thalin.
 From Ban Thalin you need to take a village guide and hike for around a round trip of 5 hours to the Ban Phakeo (Jar Site 52) location.

 How to Get to the Plain of Jars

 The Laos Plain of Jars is located close to the city of Phonsavan.
-You will need to stay at least one night in Phonsavan in order to visit the Plain of Jars.
+You will need to stay at least one night in Phonsavan to visit the Plain of Jars.